Zheng Zhegu: Drama and publishing

-Zheng had an interest in the theatre, including Peking opera, from his youth, and in the 1910s he became a leading member of the Eternal Memory Society fan-club.
-In 1914, he established the River East Society, a theatrical troupe, later joining Lu Jingruo's New Play Comrade Society.
+Zheng had an interest in the theatre, including Peking opera, from his youth.
+In the 1910s, he became a leading member of the Eternal Memory Society fan-club.
+In 1914, he established the River East Society, a theatrical troupe; he later joined Lu Jingruo's New Play Comrade Society.
 In the latter, he interacted with Song Chiping, Dong Tianya, Dong Tianmin, and Ouyang Yuqian, all of whom would later enter Shanghai cinema.
 In Shanghai, Zheng was hired by Zheng Zhengqiu to teach at the Yaofeng Drama Academy.
 While teaching, he also performed on stage, gaining recognition for what the critic Zhou Jianyun deemed a "solemn attitude, upright speech, sense of concision, moderation, and possessing the air of a knowledgeable person".
 He specialized in playing older men, but at times portrayed younger characters, sometimes humorous, sometimes stoic.
 He adopted the stage name Zheng Zhegu while performing in spoken-word dramas.

 At the same time, Zheng participated in several publication ventures.
 With Zheng Zhengqiu and Zhou Jianyun, he established the Xinmin Library in late 1918 or early 1919.
 The company, with Zheng Zhegu as its general manager, published magazines such as the Yaofeng Monthly and the Emancipation Pictorial.
 Another of the company's publications, the newspaper Spring Voice Daily, frequently featured articles penned by Zheng.
 As a result of his involvement with Xinmin, Zheng was elected to the judicial board of the Shanghai Book Company, serving as its chairman.
 He also sat on the committees of several business associations, and served as the chairman of the Shanghai Hui-ning Native-place Association.